jerryshouldnotcode/string_similarity/README.md

 // String Similarity Algorithms

-just as in the name - replicating popular algorithms used to calculate edit distances. will be updated as list grows longer.
-Includes unit tests as well.
+just as in the name - replicating some popular algorithms used to calculate edit distances. includes unit tests as well.

 List of algorithms in here:
 - Hamming Distance